NickStallman/home-assistant-repo/winet-extractor/README.md

-# Sungrow WiNet S2 Extration Tool
+# Sungrow WiNet S2 Extraction Tool

 ## What is this tool